camunda/blog.camunda.org/content/post/2019/05/camunda-optimize-25-alpha2-released.md

 ## Tenant-specific Reports

 In case you are working with tenants, Optimize allows you to select the tenant(s) you want to focus on within the Process Definition selection.
-Besides this it is possible to select "none" for analyzing process instances of the definition that have no tenant information.
-The Process Definition will look like this:
+Besides this it is possible to select "Not Defined" for analyzing process instances of the definition that have no tenant information.
+The Process Definition selection in the Report Builder will look like this:

-img
+{{< figure src="tenant-selection.png" alt="Multi-Tenancy Report Builder Select" >}}

 Naturally Optimize also considers authorizations for tenant specific information - meaning that if a user does not have access to a specific tenant, this tenant will not show up in the Report Builder and the user will not have access to reports that have been created by other users for this tenant.